Gautamshahi/WarClaim/README.md

 ## Contact information

-If you need help or issues using data, please submit a GitHub issue.
+Please submit a GitHub issue if you need help or issues using data.

-For personal communication related to our work, please get in touch with Gautam Kishore Shahi(`gautamshahi16@gmail.com`).
+For personal communication related to our work, please contact Gautam Kishore Shahi(`gautamshahi16@gmail.com`).